puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 The [preconfigured groups doc](./console_classes_groups_preconfigured_groups.html) has a list of groups and their classes that get installed on fresh upgrades.

+After upgrading you must classify the new PE groups.
 We recommend that you perform the manual classification in this order:

 1. The PE Infrastructure node group
 2. The PE Certificate Authority node group